yachty66/Homepage/projects.md

-The following overview is used from me to keep track off my projects.
+The following overview is used from me to keep track of my projects.
 There are four segments:

-- "Currently Doing" - the first bullet point for each item is the starting date and the second is the description.
+- "Currently Doing" - the first bullet point for each item is the starting date, and the second is the description.
-- "Finished" - the first bullet point for each item is the starting date the second is the end date and the last one is the description.
+- "Finished" - the first bullet point for each item is the starting date, the second is the end date and the last one is the description.
-- "Discontinued" - the first bullet point for each item is the starting date the second is the date when the project was discontinued and the last one is the description.
+- "Discontinued" - the first bullet point for each item is the starting date, the second is the date when the project was discontinued, and the last one is the description.
 - "Want To do" - description only.

 I started this list in summer 2022 and paused some time.
 The list has several advantages:

-1. Public commitment and pressure which as progress accelerator.
+1. Public commitment and pressure, which as progress accelerator.

 2. Staying on track for each of the projects.

 3. I like it to share the overview to friends to create interesting conversations or maybe getting someone to work together on something.

-If I can recognize a interest from other people I would like to create a application out of this idea where people can add there projects in a predefined form.
+If I can recognize an interest from other people, I would like to create an application out of this idea where people can add their projects in a predefined form.
 Let me know if you are interested in something like that.

 ## Currently doing